 Goddess of love and beauty and patron goddess of the Amazons.
 Her adaption with the times has made her more often benevolent than she was in mythology and has provided her with strength those of her fellows who did not so quickly or easily change with the eras lack.
 She was central to the creation of the Amazons as their own separate and immortal nation and was one of the goddesses to help gift Hippolyta with a daughter, granting a part of her power to the child's construction.

-- Adaptation Dye-Job: Most DC dipictions of Aphrodite were golden haired blondes but after Rebirth she's become a brunette.
+- Adaptation Dye-Job: Most DC depictions of Aphrodite were golden-haired blondes but after Rebirth she's become a brunette.

 - Big Good: When the gods were included in the Golden Age huge liberties were taken, with them often ruling over the planets named after them, but Aphrodite was the Big Good to the Amazons as the goddess of love.

 - Color-Coded for Your Convenience: She usually wears or is draped in pink, though her aspect as Venus switches out this signature color for purple.